dmlloyd/module-services-plugin/README.md

 ## Limitations

-If you put your `module-info.class` into a nonstandard place (for example, `META-INF/versions/9/module-info.class`), you must configure the `classesDirectory` property accordingly, otherwise the file will not be found and the build will fail.
+If you put your `module-info.class` into a nonstandard place (for example, `META-INF/versions/9/module-info.class`), you must configure the `classesDirectory` property accordingly, otherwise the file will not be found and nothing will be produced.